 - Art Shift: Being a 52-episode series, this occurs a few times to characters.
 Especially Shera.
 There's quite a lot of difference between episode 1's vision of her and her actual appearance of episode 47.

-- Benevolent Genie: Both the genie from the ring and the genie from the lamp clasify.
+- Benevolent Genie: Both the genie from the ring and the genie from the lamp qualify.

 - Big Bad: The Great Blue Demon.

 - Cool Old Guy: Aladdin.

 - Evil Doppelgänger: One episode had three evil sorcerers turn themselves into doubles of Sinbad, Aladdin and Ali Baba.

 - Evil Sorcerer: Sinbad encounters quite a few of these.
-Three of them, a mother and his two sons, are even recurring villains.
+Three of them, a Wicked Witch named Tabasa and her two sons Balba and Satajit, are even recurring villains.

 - Genie in a Bottle: Well actually, one inside a lamp and one inside a magic ring.